khajan09singh/MQTTApp/README.md

-This is a Flutter MQTT app.
+This is a Flutter Testing MQTT app.

 ## Getting Started